dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

     that we can communicate only abstract representations between the client and scheduler.
 2. But this breaks low level graph optimizations, fuse, cull, and slice fusion in particular.
+We can make these unnecessary with two changes:
-So we'll need to make high level graphs considerably smarter to make these unnecessary.
+    -   We can make high level graphs considerably smarter to handle cull and slice fusion
+    -   We can move a bit more of the scheduling down to the workers to remove the advantages of low-level fusion
 3. Then, once all of the graph manipulation happens on the scheduler, let's try to accelerate it, hopefully in a language that the current dev community can understand, like Cython